Get to Know the Millennial Homebuyer

 In addition to shopping solo, millennials are also bringing in agents for help and expertise.
 Zebra’s data shows that 72% of recent millennial buyers hired a real estate agent.
 (Gen Z buyers only hired one 61% of the time, while Gen X was slightly higher at 67%).

 Still, even with help, millennials find the home buying process stressful — more so than both Gen Z and Gen X buyers.
-Zebra’s analysis calls them the “most financially prepared generation and the most stressed out.”

-What millennials want in a property
+What millennials homebuyers want in a property

 Zebra’s data shows that more than a third of millennials buy a home to build equity and as a long-term investment.
 For these reasons, they’re largely looking for properties in up-and-coming areas, where home values are rising.